Trentonom0r3/Stylizing-Video-by-Example/README.md

 - flow_quality high uses RAFT.
 Slower, but much better accuracy.

 - edge_method options
   - PAGE : Directional Edge Detection.
 Runs on GPU, takes less than a minute to run.
 Most Accurate of the 3.
 Tends to have great fine details as well as overall structure.
+This is the Default Option.
   - Classic: Gaussian Edge Detection as Defined in the original paper.
 Runs on CPU, seconds to run.
 Accurate in some ways, inaccurate in others.
 This is a good middle-ground.
   - PST: Physics based "canny" edge detection.
 Runs on GPU, takes less than a minute.
 This produces great structural results, but fine details tend to be lost.